antriksh968/ThreatHunting/BlackEnergy.md

 md5sum file.0x89a10938.0x89a10568.ImageSectionObject.svchost.exe.img
 ![image](https://github.com/antriksh968/cyberdefenders/assets/74059350/43d35454-ad14-40d9-acf1-5bee39029f29)
 ![image](https://github.com/antriksh968/cyberdefenders/assets/74059350/ab6376f1-69d3-4ddf-b909-a2baf44b4a74)
-Above result from virus total seems the process is suspicious svchost.exe
+The above result from Virustotal seems the process is suspicious

+svchost.exe

 Q6.
 There is an odd file referenced in the recent process.
 Provide the full path of that file.

+we know that svchost is responsible for code injection we need to look into the processes of that

-strings ./pid.880.vad.0x980000-0x988fff.dmp
+strings pid.880.vad.0x980000-0x988fff.dmp

 Q7.
 What is the name of the injected dll file loaded from the recent process?